SkylineCommunications/dataminer-docs-connectors/connector/doc/TDF_EPM_Manager.md

 ## How to use

-Once the EPM Manager elements are configured, the only required procedure is for the front-end element to import the following CSV files and initiate the ID assignment process.
+Once the EPM Manager elements are configured, the only required procedure is for the front-end element to import the following CSV files and initiate the ID assignment process:

 - Zones.csv
 - Departments.csv